|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 Jacques Fatton(Switzerland), Adrien Silva(Portugal), Madjid Bougherra (Algeria), Charles Itandje(Cameroon), Mamadou Samassa(Mali), Faouzi Ghoulam (Algeria), Demba Ba (Senegal), Jordan Ayew (Ghana), Sofiane Feghouli (Algeria), Ludovic Obraniak (Poland), Jan Michaelsen (Denmark), Jean-Joël Perrier-Doumbé (Cameroon), Lamine Sané (Senegal).

--- The blog is based on birth place.
+-- This blog post is based on birth place.

 -- All French-born players who were capped by France and later switched to another national team are not selected.